On This Page: [hide]

 Utilize virtualization or containerization technologies such as Docker to create isolated test environments that can be easily replicated and scaled as needed.

-Execute stress tests using predefined test scenarios and workload profiles, gradually increasing the load over time to assess the website’s performance under escalating stress levels.
+Execute stress tests using predefined test scenarios and workload profiles.
+Gradually increase the load over time and scale the number of virtual users to simulate real-world scenarios and demands.
+This approach helps assess the website’s performance under escalating stress levels.

 Monitor a comprehensive set of performance metrics in real-time during stress tests to gauge the website’s responsiveness, stability, and scalability.